-We have supplied example code to demonstrate how these models can be fitted using a Bayesian framework (using Stan (30) and BUGS (43): see Appendix 3, which also includes discussion of how many repeated measures are needed to estimate these models.
-Endeavours to fit such models are being actively extended to other software packages too (44, 45)).
-Whilst fitting these models involves greater computational burden and complexity compared to a two-stage approach, the latter is known to introduce bias (3).
+We have supplied example code to demonstrate how these models can be fitted using a Bayesian framework, with endeavours to fit such models being actively extended to other software packages (48).
 Joint models have been recently employed to examine within-individual variability (3).
 We further extend these by investigating the association of time-varying covariates with within-individual variability, allowing us to examine residual BPV unexplained by known factors, and also by distinguishing between-clinic from within-clinic variability.
 As such, the joint modelling approach we have introduced offers a very flexible method of exploring the factors associated with within-individual variability.